 The U.S. Postal Service delivers all the samples in special-leak proof bottles with a special solution that protects and preserves the DNA.

-Apartment property managers say the DNA testing works to solve the problem
+Apartment property managers say the apartment pet DNA testing works to solve the problem

 Violators are assessed a $250 fine.
 Tomlinson said the program has proven an effective deterrent, as only one person has been assessed the fine in the past year.